orka.orchestrator.execution_engine module

 Monitoring: - Real-time execution metrics - Agent performance tracking - Resource usage monitoring - Error rate and pattern analysis

-What makes execution intelligent: - Perfect Timing: Orchestrates agent execution with precise coordination - Context Flow: Maintains rich context across all workflow steps - Fault Tolerance: Graceful handling of failures with automatic recovery - Performance Intelligence: Real-time optimization and resource management - Scalable Architecture: From single-threaded to distributed execution
+Core Features: - Agent execution with precise coordination - Rich context flow across workflow steps - Fault tolerance with automatic recovery - Real-time optimization and resource management - Scalable architecture for distributed execution

 Execution Patterns: